Deployment Overview of Qwen3-Coder on Server¶

 /root/nginx/: Contains the Docker Compose configuration for the Nginx proxy and Certbot. -

-/usr/share/ollama/.ollama/models/: Storage location for the Ollama models. -
+/usr/share/ollama/.ollama/models/: Default storage location for theqwen3-codermodel. -

 Application Installation Process¶